Magnetic bearing

 In the section on circular motion we described the motion of a charged particle with the magnetic field vector aligned perpendicular to the velocity of the particle.
 In this case, the magnetic force is also perpendicular to the velocity (and the magnetic field vector, of course) at any given moment resulting in circular motion.
 The speed and kinetic energy of the particle remain constant, but the direction is altered at each instant by the perpendicular magnetic force. quickly reviews this situation in the case of a negatively charged particle in a magnetic field directed into the page.

 What if the velocity is not perpendicular to the magnetic field?
-Then we consider only the component of that is perpendicular to the field when making our calculations, so that the equations of motion become:
+Then we consider only the component of v that is perpendicular to the field when making our calculations, so that the equations of motion become:

 The component of the velocity parallel to the field is unaffected, since the magnetic force is zero for motion parallel to the field.
 This produces helical motion (i.e., spiral motion) rather than a circular motion.